getssh/hello-rails-back-end/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 React With Rails <a name="about-project"></a>
+# 📖 Rails Back End <a name="about-project"></a>

-**React With Rails** A simple back end application that build with Ruby on Rails Framework.
+**Rails back end** A simple back end application that build with Ruby on Rails Framework.
 It creates random gretting message from database and make is ready as an API endpoit.

 ## 🛠 Built With <a name="built-with"></a>